-Dr. Stone was a junior member of the team that cared for the woman throughout her pregnancy, keeping close watch on both her and the baby while administering high doses of blood thinners.
+Dr. Stone was a junior member of the team that cared for the woman throughout her pregnancy, keeping a close watch on both her and the baby while administering high doses of blood thinners.
 She recalls it being a difficult pregnancy but an unforgettable journey that gifted her two children.

 “As a result of that case, I became really interested in women with underlying medical conditions.
-Shortly after, I wrote a research thesis on pathogenesis of the late pregnancy complications of Antiphospholipid Syndrome, a condition associated with Lupus.”
+Shortly after, I wrote a research thesis on the pathogenesis of the late pregnancy complications of Antiphospholipid Syndrome, a condition associated with Lupus.”

 On What Excites Her about the Future of OB/GYN

 Today, Dr. Stone is encouraged by the global work to improve mortality and morbidity related to childbirth.
 In the UK, she has seen a marked decrease in the number of women dying from pre-eclampsia, a condition that was once the leading cause of maternal death.
 While 40,000 women each year die from pre-eclampsia worldwide, just two died from the condition in the UK between 2012 and 2014.
 Dr. Stone would like to see her country develop guidelines and best practices for other countries to prevent pre-eclampsia related deaths.

 In the field of gynecology, Dr. Stone thinks the future will bring a shift in where gynecologic care is delivered.